secretstartups/handbook/content/handbook/company/culture/inclusion/dib-sponsorship-program.md

 **A Sponsee at GitLab will be (Pilot Program Only):**

 - Be performing in your role in accordance with your managers expectations, which take into account performance exercises such as 9 box and not on a Performance Improvement Plan
 - Be a part of the underrepresented group the sponsorship program is targeted at.
-(Black Team Members in Sales)
 - Be able to commit to 9 months within the program
 - Willing to commit to the overall expectations of the program as outlined throughout the handbook page